dmbarbour/wikilon/docs/AboutABC.md

 ### Value Stowage

-The simple 'value stowage' model can support big data, massive computations, separate compilation and dynamic linking, compression and structure sharing, efficient data distribution, etc..
-This model consists of just two annotations:
+A simple 'value stowage' supports larger-than-memory data and computations, separate compilation and dynamic linking, efficient distributed data, etc..
+This model is achieved through just two annotations:

         {&stow} :: (v * e) → ((stowed v) * e)
         {&load} :: ((stowed v) * e) → (v * e)

-Conceptually, `{&stow}` will serialize a value into some form of backing database, leaving a lightweight placeholder in its stead.
-Conversely, `{&load}` will access the database and load the data into local memory.
-Stowage is optimally a bit *latent*, such that high frequency stow-load patterns are eliminated and writes to the database may be batched.

-Stowage is most effectively used together with data structures like ropes, tries, finger trees where contained data can be accessed without loading the entire value into memory.
-However, it can also work effectively with streaming data structures such that we can can access and process the data.
-Data structures oriented towards efficient, 'shallow' writes - e.g. log-structured merge trees, hitchhiker trees - easily applied in context of stowage.

-It is feasible to use variations of stowage references in a distributed runtime, or even an open distributed system, to support lightweight communications referencing very large values and 'sessions'.
-Simple patterns like `{&load}vr$c` - together with a good cache - provide a basis for separate compilation and dynamic linking.

-The proposed representation for stowed values is `{'kf/scope/resourceID}`.
-Here `'` indicates a quoted value, the `kf` the substructural attributes, and the scope and resource identify the value.
-Our resource ID might include an HMAC for security.
-For lightweight values that aren't worth serializing, however, we might simply end up with `#42{&stow}`.

-*Aside:* The main challenge surrounding value stowage is *garbage collection*.
-However, it is not a particularly difficult problem outside of open distributed systems.
-Translating stowage references at certain network boundaries can help a lot.
-Efficient interaction with parallel and lazy futures may also prove challenging.
+Stowing a large value pushes it into a backing storage, e.g. a filesystem or database.
+A lightweight placeholder is left in the value's stead.
+Loading a value moves data in the opposite direction.
+The backing store will frequently be many orders of magnitude larger than the memory allocated to a computation, and it may use independent garbage collection model.
+(Stowing a *small* value, based on a heuristic threshold, may just wrap it.)

+By modeling tree structures (e.g. a trie, B+ tree, or log-structured merge tree) and stowing tree nodes, it is feasible to represent massive databases as first-class values.
+Finger-tree ropes can serve as an effective basis for logs and queues.
+Patterns such as loading code just before inlining it (`{&load}vr$c`) serve as a logical basis for dynamic linking, and might access a compiled and cached representation of the loaded code.

+To get the most out of value stowage, it must be used together with a persistence or caching model, such that the data may be reused across many independent computations without recomputing it.
+Structure sharing might further augment stowage, saving space when a value is computed many times.
+In a distributed system, stowed values could serve a role similar to hypermedia, enabling code to reference many large values without immediately downloading it.

+The proposed serialization for stowed value placeholders is use of a token:

+        {'kf/scope/resourceID}

+The prefix `'kf` indicates a stowed value (`'`) with relevant and affine substructural properties (`kf`).
+The scope helps constrain the search space, and the rest identifies the value.
+The resourceID should include a secure HMAC if otherwise forgeable (like an incremental number).
+The limit on token size (63 bytes) should not be an issue, though hierarchical URLs are not viable.

 ## Awelon Bytecode Deflated (ABCD)